ongyx/sandboxrepo/README.md

 (The sandman CLI code itself is under the GPLv3 license for all purposes.)

+## Why sandman?
+I wanted to try to integrate pip into Libterm by running the default install script, but it does not work by itself.
+So, I started this repo to host packages that I modified to work in Libterm.
+The main inspiration of sandman is problably [StaSh](https://github.com/ywangd/stash).

 # - Installation (WIP, not ready yet) -

 ## OpenTerm